Bahar bin Smith: Anti-Jokowi preaching

 In November 2018, his video preaching in a mosque went viral.
 Amid an ill-tempered elections process, he described PDI-P cadre and President Joko Widodo as the nation's, state's, and people's traitor.
 He also denounced the president as a transgender and asked the congregation to open his pants to see whether he has menstrual blood on.
-Furthermore, he accused President Widodo to only prospers non-Muslims (kafir), Chinese Indonesians, and Western companies and enslaves the native Indonesians.
+Furthermore, he accused President Widodo to only prosper non-Muslims (kafir), Chinese Indonesians, and Western companies and enslaves the native Indonesians.
 He also blamed the Muslims for not electing FPI-backed Prabowo Subianto in the previous election.
 He was reported to the Indonesian National Police on 28 November 2018.

 Child assault case

-On 5 December 2018, Bahar was reported to the police after assaulting two teenage boys that jokingly themselves as Habib Bahar.
+On 5 December 2018, Bahar was reported to the police after assaulting two teenage boys that were jesting as Habib Bahar.
 Bahar told his santris to find the boys.
 Once being brought to him, in addition to beating the boys.
 Bahar also interrogated and shaved the heads of the victims.
 According to the medical report, the victims suffered injuries in their eyes, cheeks, legs, and also from light head injury.
-During the beating of the victims, 15 of the students of Bahar is also involved in the incident.
+During the beating of the victims, 15 of the students of Bahar were also involved in the incident.

 On 18 December, Bahar was arrested after undergoing an investigation.
 Bahar claimed to be exercising martial arts with the victims instead of beating them.
 Opposing party politician and Prabowo's right-hand man Fadli Zon said that Bahar's arrest is a proof of "ulama criminalization".
 On 9 July 2019, he was found guilty and sentenced to 3 years in jail.